eugenewebdevs/workshops/workshops-2022/docker/README.md

 `Docker version 20.10.14, build a224086`, then you are good to go!

 Feel free to do the exercises at your own pace, but do each one as they are intended to build on each other.

+## Clean up

+Images, containers and volumes can take up a lot of space.
+They are also to easy to forget about.
+Taking a second to clear away the unneeded can win back a lot of space.

+There are also more drastic measures.

+Remove all stopped containers

+`docker rm -f $(docker ps -a -q)`

+Remove all volumes

+`docker volume rm $(docker volume ls -q)`

+Remove all images

+`docker rmi -f $(docker images -a -q)`

+Prune all the unused

+`docker system prune -a`

+`docker image prune`